WV-design/Trinity-toolhead/README.md

 ## Compatibility:

 Note: The Y footprint of this toolhead is VERY small so you likely get extra travel.
 This means the Y travel, and thus the printer as a whole can be smaller.

+GT2 belts only, gt3 is thicker and needs more tension.
+I am not confident in the plastic holding up to that.

 ### Voron
 Partial compatibility with voron trident and 2 gantries